WebOfTrustInfo/rwot11-the-hague/final-documents/identifier-binding.md

 ### 5.2 Privacy (and Other) Considerations

-Concerns have been raised saying that \"holder-binding may have unanticipated privacy & correlation issues\" and also that
-\"holder-binding may be an entree for parties to create centralization or lock-in, or worse, create human-rights issues\" ([*VCDM issue
+Concerns have been raised saying that "holder-binding may have unanticipated privacy & correlation issues" and also that "holder-binding may be an entree for parties to create centralization or lock-in, or worse, create human-rights issues" ([*VCDM issue
 #988*](https://github.com/w3c/vc-data-model/issues/988)).

-The guidance that the VCDM already provides in its sections on [*privacy considerations*](https://www.w3.org/TR/vc-data-model/#privacy-considerations), [*security considerations*](https://www.w3.org/TR/vc-data-model/#security-considerations), etc. are equally applicable to the contents of the \`binding\` properties.
+The guidance that the VCDM already provides in its sections on [*privacy considerations*](https://www.w3.org/TR/vc-data-model/#privacy-considerations), [*security considerations*](https://www.w3.org/TR/vc-data-model/#security-considerations), etc. are equally applicable to the contents of the `binding` properties.
 There is nothing very special about them, except perhaps that it may be more important that holders are able to selectively disclose them.

-What might be a topic to consider is that, when a VC is transferred from one **party** to another, there would be a way to obscure some of the
-\`binding\` elements so that the **party** to which the VC is transferred does not learn all the means by which the enclosed **identifiers** can be dereferenced.
+What might be a topic to consider is that, when a VC is transferred from one **party** to another, there would be a way to obscure some of the `binding` elements so that the **party** to which the VC is transferred does not learn all the means by which the enclosed **identifiers** can be dereferenced.
 One mechanism could be to use the third option of our proposal, i.e. **issuing** the binding properties as